 New this summer are guided sea kayaking tours around the island – in clear kayaks.

 These purpose-built kayaks (which are shaped more like canoes) are completely clear, all the better to watch coral, turtles, rays and tropical fish gliding beneath you as you paddle.

 You can also rent them for self-guided paddles.
 Depending on the tides and the weather, try to go early in the day when the sea is most likely to be glassy.

-Between June and October, the two-hour boat ride from Gladstone to Heron Island becomes an unofficial whale-watching cruise when humpbacks pass to or from their nesting grounds in the warm waters of north Queensland.
+The two-hour boat ride from Gladstone to Heron Island becomes an unofficial whale-watching cruise (if you’re serious about seeing whales read our Hervey Bay whale watching guide) when humpbacks pass to or from their nesting grounds in the warm waters of north Queensland.